 Sub Level pages

-The differentiators between each style of page is its functionality and end goal.
+The differentiators between each style of page are functionality and the end goal.
 That is the pinpoint for the next tip to creating engaging websites and web copy.
 Forget about web design and layout for now, just think about the goal of the webpage.

 Do you want this page to?